 23. Pom Silk

-Parent Breeds: Silky Terrier x Pomeranian
+Parents: Silky Terrier x Pomeranian mix

-The Pom Silk, a hybrid of the Silky Terrier and Pomeranian, is truly a fun-loving and feisty dog with a sweet and affectionate side.
-Developed as a true companion, the Pom Silk will stick by your side like a good “velcro dog.”
+The Pom Silk, a hybrid of the Silky Terrier and Pomeranian, is a fun-loving dog with a spunky attitude.
+But when the situation calls for it, they’ll show their affectionate side.
+Bred to be a true lap dog, the Pom Silk will stick by your side like a good “velcro dog.”

 24. Toy Pom Terrier

-Parent Breeds: Toy Fox Terrier x Pomeranian
+Parents: Toy Fox Terrier x Pomeranian mix

-RECOMMENDED: 19 Interesting Terrier Mixes
+RECOMMENDED: 31 Terrific Terrier Mixes

-Parent Breeds: Cairn Terrier x Pomeranian
+Parents: Cairn Terrier x Pomeranian mix

 26. Yorkie Pom

-You can probably guess from the name that this mix combines two widely popular lap dogs; the Yorkie and Pomeranian.
+You can probably guess from the name that this mutt combines two widely popular lap dogs; the Yorkie and Pomeranian.
 Also called the Yoranian, the Yorkie Pom is undeniably a tiny dog that stands no higher than 10 inches.

-Parent Breeds: Shih Tzu x Pomeranian
+Parents: Shih Tzu x Pomeranian mix

 Shiranians don’t like to be left alone.
 They’re sociable dogs that take their companionship jobs to the next level.
 So if you’re a busy person or can’t commit to these dogs, it’s best to look elsewhere for your Pomeranian mix.